carlosaicrag/johns_barber_shop/README.md

     ![pull_request1]( ./images/pull_request1.png )
     ![pull_request2]( ./images/pull_request2.png )
     ![pull_request3]( ./images/pull_request3.png )
-    * what we're doing here is requesting to pull in our branch into the master branch.
-The base in third picture will always be master, and what we're comparing is the branch we're requesting to be pulled in
+    * what we're doing here is requesting to pull in our branch into the staging branch.
+The base in third picture will always be staging, and what we're comparing is the branch we're requesting to be pulled in.
+Once we make sure that the feature is working in staging then we go ahead and merge to master in another pull request.
 # How To Use
 * git pull the repository
 * bundle install